DDUs for custom traces (Trace API)

-While there are no additional costs or licensing involved in the integration of OpenTracing Java, OpenTelemetry Go, or OpenTelemetry Java span data into Dynatrace via OneAgent, you have the option to configure the Dynatrace Trace API to ingest OpenTelemetry and OpenTracing spans; these are known as "custom traces."
+While there are no additional costs or licensing involved in the integration of OpenTracing and OpenTelemetry span data into Dynatrace via OneAgent, you have the option to configure the Dynatrace Trace API to ingest OpenTelemetry and OpenTracing spans; these are known as "custom traces."
 This approach is useful for seamlessly integrating OpenTelemetry trace data that's emitted by third-party services.
 Ingestion of spans via the Trace API endpoint consumes Davis data units because this approach requires more processing and analytical power than ingestion via OneAgent.

 For details on OneAgent-based ingestion of OpenTelemetry and OpenTracing spans, which does not consume DDUs, see OneAgent OpenTracing and OpenTelemetry support.